rydmike/flex_color_picker/README.md

 3. Both primary and accent colors and their shades, in the same color picker. `ColorPickerType.both`
 4. Black and white colors, including near black and near white shades. `ColorPickerType.bw`
 5. Custom material like colors and their shades, that you define and name. `ColorPickerType.custom`
-6. A HSV color wheel picker, that allows you to select any color.
-Material primary color like shades for the selected color are computed automatically. `ColorPickerType.wheel`
+6. HSV color wheel picker, that allows you to select or enter any color. `ColorPickerType.wheel`

 When you show more than one color picker, a segmented sliding control allows you to select which one to use.
 You can configure the `ColorPicker` to include any of the above color pickers.
 Showing pickers 1 and 2, together with picker 3 is not very useful, they are available as optional ways of showing and selecting the standard Material primary and accent colors.

 Give the color picker a heading and a subheading for the color shades, typically Text widgets with appropriate style.
-Decide if the Material shades can be selected or not and if the selected color names and values are shown in the picker.
-If the color HEX RGB code is shown, the picker includes a button that allows you to copy the selected color code to the clipboard.
+Decide if the Material shades can be selected or not and if the selected color names and values are visible in the picker.
+If the color HEX RGB code is visible, the picker includes a button that allows you to copy the selected color code to the clipboard.

 The shape, size and spacing of the color picker items can be modified.
-There is a built in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
+There is a built-in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
 You can of course also make your own dialog and just use the color picker widget in your custom dialog.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-lower.png?raw=true" alt="ColorPicker variations lower"/>